pluginsGLPI/doc/source/escalade/index.rst

 escalate to N3 directly.
 The escalation to N2 must be mandatory.

 -  From **Administration > Groups**, select one of the groups
--  In **escalade**, add the groups to which this one will be able to escalate tickets.
+-  In **Escalade**, add the groups to which this one will be able to escalate tickets.

 ..
 Warning::
    This option can be useful, but it requires all groups to be set up.
 If, for example, the **technician N1** group can escalate